ga-wdi-lessons/react-continued/readme.md

 * Explain how React incorporates principles of Functional Programming
 * Identify state in a React app
 * Define the role of Container components and when to use them
-* Utilize React's PropTypes to validate data passed into our components
 * Use jQuery to make AJAX calls in a React app
 * Explain the ways to add styles to a React app